AdobeDocs/experience-manager-65.de-DE/help/assets/video-profiles.md

 ## Entfernen eines Videoprofils aus Ordnern {#removing-a-video-profile-from-folders}

-Wenn Sie ein Videoprofil aus einem Ordner entfernen, übernehmen alle Unterordner automatisch die Entfernung des Profils vom übergeordneten Ordner.
+Wenn Sie ein Videoprofil aus einem Ordner entfernen, erben automatisch alle Unterordner das Entfernen des Profils aus dem übergeordneten Ordner.
 Die Verarbeitung der Dateien, die in den Ordnern stattgefunden hat, verbleibt jedoch intakt.

 You can remove a video profile from a folder from within the **[!UICONTROL Tools]** menu or if you are in the folder, from the **[!UICONTROL Folder Settings.]** This section describes how to remove video profiles from folders both ways.